William G. Cullen

 Ph.
 D. Physics (1999), Georgia Institute of Technology, Atlanta, GA

-Professional Interests Surface Science, Scanned Probe Microscopy, Surface X-Ray Scattering, Instrument Development, Vacuum Technology.
+Professional Interests Surface Science, Scanning Tunneling Microscopy, Atomic Force Microscopy, Statistical Physics, Surface Diffraction, Instrument Development, Ultra-High Vacuum Technology.

 Current Projects

-As supervisor of the Scanned Probe Microscopy (SPM) lab, I manage two state-of-the-art UHV SPM instruments: an Omicron variable-temperature scanning tunneling microscope (VTSTM) and a recently acquired JEOL 4500A AFM/STM (variable-temperature) additionally equipped with a field-emission SEM.
-In addition to oversight of these instruments, I am an active participant in the research effort which utilizes them.
-The following is a brief description of my current projects.
+As director of the Scanned Probe Microscopy (SPM) lab, I manage two state-of-the-art UHV SPM instruments: an Omicron variable-temperature scanning tunneling microscope (VTSTM) and a JEOL 4500A AFM/STM (variable-temperature) additionally equipped with a field-emission SEM.
+I have had the opportunity to apply my expertise in very productive collaborations with students and post-doctoral researchers from the University of Maryland and with external visitors.
+The following is a brief description of current projects.

 References